Category Archives: Science

 Kwazii!

-This year, Claire has discovered a show called Octonauts.
+This year, Bean has discovered a show called Octonauts.
 She passionately loves this show, and most particularly enjoys pretending to be the intrepid pirate cat named Kwazii.
 The Octonauts are undersea explorers who help aquatic life in trouble and learn about the ocean.
 So when I asked if she wanted to be Kwazii for Halloween, she replied enthusiastically.
 And so here she is:

 kwazii the pirate cat octonaut